Section 31 deposits

 - send email notifications to every person / organisation who have requested to be informed of applications

-- ensure that the application is added to the paper register at the offices of Central Bedfordshire Council which is available for viewing
+- ensure that the application is added to the paper register at our offices which is available for viewing

 Please email email@example.com to make an appointment to view the register.